tensorlakeai/inkwell/README.md

-# Tensordoc
+# Document

-Tensordoc is a modular Python library for extracting information from documents.
-It is designed to be flexible and easy to extend, with a focus on document layout detection, OCR, and table detection.
+Tensordoc is a Python library for extracting information from PDF documents.
+It is designed to be modular and easy to extend with Vision LLM models, with a focus on document layout detection, OCR, and table detection.

 You can easily swap out components of the pipeline, and add your own components, using custom models or a cloud-based API.

 ## Installation